IBM/db2sock-ibmi/toolkit-parser-json/README.md

 > export DB2XMLPARSER64 libxml400.a(shr_64.o)
 ```

-Formal interface to tool_run is simple key, value pairs (not complete yet).
+Formal interface to tool_run is simple key, value pairs.
 See toolkit-base/README.md for details.